The Southeast Asian country,Philippines, is one of the most popular destinations for travelers all around the world to escape to.

 Don’t miss the opportunity to try canyoneering adventures when in Cebu, you’ll definitely enjoy it.

-One of the best festivals to attend to in the Philippines is the annual Sinulog Festival held in Cebu every January.
+One of the best festivals to attend in the Philippines is the annual Sinulog Festival held in Cebu every January.
 It’s a thanksgiving celebration for Santo Niño; devotees and supporters flock to the province to spend a weekend full of exciting events, parades, and traditional dances.

 The main essence of Sinulog Festival is it’s a celebration of people’s acceptance of Christianity.
 You’ll definitely enjoy joining the crowds shouting “Pit Senyor!” while dancing to the festive music.
 Check out other activities and attractions in Cebu that will make your trip even more memorable.

-Getting a traditional tattoo by Apo Whang Od of Buscalan, Kalinga, the oldest tribal tattoo artist or ‘mambabatok’ in the Philippines.
+Get a traditional tattoo by Apo Whang Od of Buscalan, Kalinga, the oldest tribal tattoo artist or ‘mambabatok’ in the Philippines.
 At over 100 years old, she has made a name for herself because of her traditional method of inking and has shared this legacy with her grandchildren.

 In the old times, traditional tattoos were only given to male warriors of the tribe after a successful battle and to females as decorations on their bodies.